 Morkies are the result of breeding a purebred Maltese dog and a Yorkshire Terrier.

 The Maltese is pure white, while Yorkies are black, brown and tan.
-Some Yorkies are almost blond in colour.
-So the Morkie can be any combination of colours, including beautiful tri-color.
+Some Yorkies are almost blond in color.
+So the Morkie can be any combination of colors, including beautiful tri-color.

-Morkies get their looks, personality and behaviour from both the Yorkie and the Maltese breeds, so let’s…..
+Morkies get their looks, personality, and behavior from both the Yorkie and the Maltese breeds, so let’s…..

 MEET THE PARENTS!